saeedaltalhi/Static-Tools-for-Detecting-Tri-Level-Programming-Models-MPI-OpenMP-CUDA-MOC-/README.md

 ## Development Status

-This repository includes only the **first stage** of the tool — the static inspection some components are done and the another currently under active **development**.
+This repository includes only the **first stage** of the tool — Some components of the static inspection have been completed, and the **remaining parts will be finalized in the coming days**.
 The **second stage**, which will integrate **dynamic analysis techniques**, including runtime error detection, memory access tracking, is **currently under active development**.
 This dynamic extension will be released in a future update after validation and benchmarking in HPC environments.

 ---